AlexBaldman/Jeopardish/README.md

 - Post MVP, "Jeopardish" may evolve in a number of ways
 - Perhaps the button evolves into a vector of a hand holding the buzzer from the show
-- Adding in background music, fancier CSS, transitions, @media queries for responsive design, etc.
+- Could add in background music, fancify styling, add transitions, @media queries for responsive design, etc.
-- Add in box for more contextual information about each Question/Answer - i.e. category, question value, air-date of show it was asked on, etc.
+- May add box for more contextual information about each Question/Answer - i.e. category, question value, air-date of show it was asked on, etc.
 - Another Post-MVP idea to allow experimenting with implementing data from a second API, is to morph it into a second project, "JeopOrDad", which would allow the user to now receive EITHER a random Jeopardy question OR a random "Dad Joke" - because let's face it, Trebek is a corny dad joke kind of guy
 - This second API that I have in mind for the Dad jokes is [ICanHazDadJoke](icanhazdadjoke.com/api)